 Persons with disabilities make up a disproportionately high percentage of individuals living in publicly supported housing.
 This is likely due to the connection between disability and poverty.
 In 2015, 24.3% of the population age 16 and over with disabilities in Louisiana lived below the poverty level compared to 17.0% of the state population as a whole.
-The numbers of persons with disabilities make up an especially high proportion of residents in publicly supported housing in the Houma-Thibodaux and Lafayette regions.
-In addition, persons with disabilities make up a disproportionate percentage of the homeless population.
+The numbers of persons with disabilities who live in publicly supported housing vary greatly by sub-region in the state.
+Persons with disabilities make up an especially high proportion of residents in publicly supported housing in the Houma-Thibodaux and Lafayette regions.
+In addition, persons with disabilities may make up a disproportionate percentage of the homeless population.
 The 2012-2016 New Orleans Consolidated Plan found that 55% of the city's homeless population had at least one disability.
 The table below shows that households that include persons with disabilities and are renters experience disproportionately high rates of housing problems.